 - All safeguarding concerns, discussions and decisions, and reasons for those decisions, will be recorded in writing contemporaneously (this may be used as evidence if the disclosure becomes a Police matter) on the school safeguarding Edukey and passed without delay to the DSL.
 This should include speaking to the DSL.
-A body map will be completed if injuries have been observed.
-See "Note of Concern" Appendix 8 - Records must be completed at the time using the child's words and shared as soon as possible after the incident/event.
+A body map will be completed if injuries have been observed. - Records must be completed at the time using the child's words and shared as soon as possible after the incident/event.
 The record must be signed and dated by the member of staff.
 If there is an immediate concern the member of staff should consult with a DSL before completing the form as reporting urgent concerns takes priority. - If members of staff are in any doubt about recording requirements, they should discuss their concerns with the DSL. - Safeguarding records are kept for individual children and are maintained separately from all other records relating to the child in the school.
 Safeguarding records are kept in accordance with data protection legislation and are retained centrally and securely by the DSL (an DDSLs).
 Safeguarding records are shared with staff on a 'need to know' basis only. - Records will also be kept of any telephone calls, meetings or other communications for each child to build a full and detailed chronology.
-This may include other school records, such as first aid, medical treatment if the child is unwell, attendance and punctuality and behaviour.

-- All safeguarding records will be transferred in accordance with data protection legislation to the child's subsequent school, under confidential and separate cover.
+This may include other school records, such as first aid, medical treatment if the child is unwell, attendance and punctuality and behaviour. - All safeguarding records will be transferred in accordance with data protection legislation to the child's subsequent school, under confidential and separate cover.
 These will be given to the new DSL and a receipt of delivery will be obtained. - In addition to the child protection file, the DSL will also consider if it would be appropriate to share any information with the DSL at the new school in advance of a child leaving.
-For example, information that would allow the new school to continue to provide support.
+For example, information that would allow the new school to continue to provide support. - Safeguarding concerns will be kept for 25 years (GDPR) and cannot be deleted from school system Edukey new